 Now for the scent.

-Sandalwood and milk are its only 2 listed notes.
+Sandalwood and milk are the only 2 listed notes.

 You might say – sure, what’s the big deal?
 This can be the best creamy sandalwood fragrance.
 But both the sandalwood and the milk are differently interpreted.
 The milk has transparency to its note as it’s not as creamy as you’d expect.